yogsototh/ring-homogeneous-auth-middleware/README.md

   A group could also have some meta informations.
 For example, a physical address, an Identity Provider URL, etc.."
   (st/merge
-   {:id s/Str
-    :name s/Str}
+   {:id s/Str}
-   ;; could contain other meta datas (Identity Provider URL, etc...)
+   ;; could contain other meta datas (name, Identity Provider URL, etc...)
    {s/Keyword s/Any}))

-(def Role
+(def Scope
-  "What are the roles of the user.
+  "The scope of an user.

+  The scope is a string without any space.
   Mainly this should provide a way to filter route access.

-  Typical values are: :admin :user :read-only etc... " s/Keyword)
+  Typical values are:

+  - \"admin\"
+  - \"service\"
+  - \"service/subservice:read-only\"

+  etc..."
+  s/Str)

 (s/defschema IdentityInfo
   "An IdentityInfo provide the information to identify and determine the permissions relative to some request.

-  It provide an user, a set of groups and a set of roles.
+  It provide an user, a main org and a set of scopes.

-  It is important to note that roles aren't associated to an user but to an IdentityInfo.
-This enable the same user to provide different roles via different API-Key for example.
+  It is important to note that scopes aren't associated to an user but to an IdentityInfo.
+This enable the same user to provide different scopes via different API-Key for example.

-  An IdentityInfo while having some mandatory informations could also contains some other informations generally for dealing with technical details and ease the debugging."
+  An IdentityInfo while having some mandatory informations could also contains some other informations generally for dealing with technical details and ease the debugging.

+  But they could also be used to extend the actual spec.
+  For example, we could imagine that we might want to associate a set of orgs to an identity.

+  But that's out of the scope of this specific spec."
   (st/merge
    {:user   User
-    :groups #{Group}
-    :roles #{Role}}
+    :org    Org
+    :scopes #{Scope}}
    {s/Keyword s/Any}))
 ```